OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 A software product may involve multiple repositories such as main code, libraries, documentation, and tests.
 Therefore, the process will need to be repeated for each repository that is involved.

-## 7. Periodically, Release Software ##
+## 7. Periodically Release Software ##

-Periodically, the software will be released using the software product's build process, typically:
+Periodically, the software will be released using the software product's build process:

 1. Update the software version in code to an appropriate value and date (if not already updated).
 Ongoing development may use a `dev` or other modifier at the end of the version to indicate